turbot/steampipe-plugin-oci/docs/tables/oci_mysql_configuration_custom.md

 DB System configurations are collections of variables which define the operation of the MySQL DB System.

 Configurations have a default set of variables assigned to them, user and system variables.
-To add variables, you must create a new configuration with the desired variable definitions, or copy an existing configuration, edit it accordingly, and edit the DB System to use the new configuration.
+To add variables, you must create a new configuration which will be a custom configuration with the desired variable definitions, or copy an existing configuration, edit it accordingly, and edit the DB System to use the new configuration.

 ## Examples